John Adams is one of the most notable patriots from Boston, Massachusetts during the American Revolution.

 After returning home from Europe, Adams served two terms as George Washington’s Vice President and was elected president himself in 1796.

 During his presidency, Adams was heavily criticized by his enemies such as Alexander Hamilton.
 He signed the controversial Alien and Sedition Acts in 1798, which imposed strict rules and regulations against immigrants and made it a crime to publish false or scandalous material against the president.
-Adams also built up the army and navy between 1798 and 1800 to prepare for a possible naval war with France, known as the Quasi-war, but ended the conflict peacefully.

 In 1800, John Adams lost reelection to his old friend Thomas Jefferson and retired to his farm in Massachusetts.
 Adams suffered some personal tragedies when his son Charles died from complications of alcoholism in 1800, his daughter Abigail died of breast cancer in 1813 and his wife Abigail died of typhoid in October of 1818.